python/cpython/Doc/library/test.rst

 .. function:: system_must_validate_cert(f)

-   A decorator that skips the test on TLS certification validation failures.
+   A decorator that skips the decorated test on TLS certification validation failures.

 .. decorator:: run_with_locale(catstr, *locales)